-Encompassing 5,560 acres in Northeastern Maryland, Fair Hill Natural Resources Management Area offers 80 miles of multi-use trails and an array of facilities, services and special events.
-Visitors enjoy recreational activities like hiking, biking, fishing, hunting, fox chasing and a number of different equestrian events including trail riding, steeplechase, dressage and carriage driving.
+Encompassing 5600+ acres, Fair Hill Natural Resources Management Area offers 80+ miles of multi-use trails and an array of facilities, services, and special events.
+Visitors enjoy recreational activities like hiking, biking, fishing, hunting, fox chasing, and a number of equestrian events including trail riding, steeplechase, dressage, and carriage driving.
 Fair Hill is regarded as the premier equestrian facility on the East Coast and is recognized as one of the finest in the nation.
-Large special events like the Cecil County Fair, Scottish Games, and the Fair Hill Classic mountain bike race draw over 150,000 visitors annually.
-Facilities include five day use parking areas for trail access, the Fair Grounds, Foxcatcher Arena, Race Barns with 119 stalls Turf Race Track and Grandstands, two youth group camping sites, the Covered Bridge pavilion, and a Land Navigation Course.
-Portable toilets are provided in each of the five day use parking lots.
+Large special events like the Cecil County Fair, Scottish Games, and the Fair Hill Races draw over 150,000 visitors annually.
+Facilities include five day-use parking areas for trail access, the Fair Grounds, Foxcatcher Arena, Race Barns w/ 119 stalls, Turf Race Track and Grandstands, two youth group camping sites, the Covered Bridge pavilion, and a Land Navigation Course.
+Portable toilets are provided in each of the five day-use parking lots.
 For more information about the park, please visit our website at https://dnr.maryland.gov/publiclands/Pages/central/fairhill.aspx

-Covered Bridge Lot: From the Rt.
+From the Rt.
 273/Rt.
 213 intersection, travel East on Rt.
-273 one half mile to Entrance Road #2.
+273 one quarter mile to Entrance Road #2.
 Turn right and make an immediate left on Ranger Skinner Drive.
 Follow signs for the Fair Hill Nature Center.
 Turn left on Kennel/Training Center Road.
 Travel one-half mile and turn right on Tawes Drive.
-Continue for approx. one mile down to the Covered Bridge.
-Parking lot will be on your left, across from the Fair Hill Nature Center.
+Continue for approximately one mile down Tawes Drive, the Covered Bridge Parking Lot will be on your left, across from the Fair Hill Nature Center.